 - be a good problem solver and critical thinker;

 - appreciate mathematics and relate it to everyday context;

 - explain thoughts using appropriate mathematical language; and

 Concrete-Pictorial-Abstract (C-P-A) Approach

 Activity-based learning is effective for teaching mathematical concepts and skills.
-Pupils engage in such activities individually, in pairs or groups.
+Students engage in such activities individually, in pairs or groups.
 They use manipulatives or other resources to construct meanings and understandings.
-From concrete manipulatives and experiences to pictorial representations, pupils are guided to uncover abstract mathematical concepts or results.
+From concrete manipulatives and experiences to pictorial representations, students are guided to uncover abstract mathematical concepts or results.

 Pólya’s Four-step Problem-solving Strategy